 - Bayfield Wisconsin Camping

 The Apostle Islands National Lakeshore is a scenic archipelago of 22 islands surrounding the northern tip of Wisconsin's Bayfield Peninsula.
 The islands were long home to native peoples; the Objiwe trace their history back to the 1400s.
 The islands also occupy an important place in the early European settlement and exploration of the upper midwest by French voyageurs, fur traders, and missionaries.

-Madeline Island, the most southern island of the Apostles, is the only year-round inhabited island.
+Madeline Island, the most southern and largest island of the Apostles, is the only year-round inhabited island.
 Yet several of the other islands have docks, rustic campgrounds, hiking trails and seasonal visitor attractions, including lighthouses.
 Cruise services in Bayfield and in Cornucopia offered regular tours of the Islands, custom tours, and shuttle services for people who want to camp on any of the islands.

 View of Madeline Island from Bayfield, Wisconsin

 One of the easiest ways to see the Apostles is through one of the many cruises offered by the Apostle Islands Cruise Service.

 Apostle Islands Cruises we've taken: